1984vc/website/content/docs/founders-handbook/minimizing-founder-dilution.md

 ## 2. Negotiate Down the lead’s Ownership

 Series A leads often start negotiations with a high ownership targets—around 15% but some as high as 20%.
 These numbers are always up for negotiation.
-If the proposed capital is more than you actually need, try to negotiate down the round size (or if you have other investors you want to bring, the lead investor’s check size).
+If the proposed capital is more than you actually need, try to negotiate down the round size (or, if you have other investors you want to bring, negotiate down the lead investor’s check size).

 ## 3. Offer Other Attractive Terms

-Consider concerning on other terms like board structure, information rights, more protective provisions or major investor rights in exchange for lower ownership.
+Consider conceding on other terms like board structure, information rights, more protective provisions or major investor rights in exchange for lower ownership.
 But don’t give away too much board control or roll the ownership can down the road by offering super pro-rata.
 That will come back and bite you.

 ## 4. Negotiate a Smaller Option Pool